 What We Are Doing To Impact This Measure

-In addition, we’re developing a free app that can be downloaded on a tablet or a smartphone and enable the user to find a BTE Recognized physician in their local area who demonstrate high quality care based on national standards of quality.
-These physicians have demonstrated that they can manage patients with certain chronic conditions effectively.
+In addition, we've developed INQUIREhealthcare, a free app that can be downloaded on a tablet or a smartphone and enables the user to find clinicians in their local area who demonstrate high quality care based on national standards of quality.
+These physicians have shown that they can manage patients with certain chronic conditions effectively.
 It also includes the Leapfrog Group's Hospital Safety Scores, which provide hospital safety ratings such as how well hospitals protect patients from accidents, injuries, harm and error.

 Finally, we're also working with specific community leaders in helping them understand the importance of transparency to improving the affordability and quality of health care, and providing them with analytic support to publish average costs of medical episodes.

 Transparency Report Cards

 In this year’s Report Card, as we did with the 2014 report, we review whether states had passed laws or regulations requiring health care price information be made public.
 In addition, we examined how well those laws were being put into action by providing residents with access to meaningful price information through public websites and the use of all-payer claims databases (APCDs) as data sources for those sites.
 We discuss the important role for APCDs in Appendix II.
 The results of our analysis show few changes since last year’s report: 90% of states fail to provide adequate price information to consumers.

 In addition to price, the availability of quality information of physicians is critical to aid consumers in making informed and effective health care decisions.
 This report card reviewed what quality transparency efforts were in each state and assigned each state a grade based upon the number of primary and specialty care physicians for whom health care quality information is publicly reported.
 The report card also accounts for the scope of measures reported and the ease of accessibility of the information.